ISAITB/itb-commons/README.md

 produce a separate JAR that can be included as a dependency via Maven.

 The following validator implementations currently make use this library:
-* The **RDF validator**, for the validation of RDF data using SHACL shapes (see [overview](https://joinup.ec.europa.eu/collection/interoperability-test-bed-repository/solution/rdf-validator), [detailed guide](https://www.itb.ec.europa.eu/docs/guides/latest/validatingRDF/) and [Docker Hub image](https://hub.docker.com/r/isaitb/shacl-validator)).
+* The [RDF validator](https://hub.docker.com/r/isaitb/shacl-validator), for the validation of RDF data using [SHACL](https://www.w3.org/TR/shacl/).
-* The **XML validator**, for the validation of XML data using XML Schema and Schematron (see [overview](https://joinup.ec.europa.eu/collection/interoperability-test-bed-repository/solution/xml-validator), [detailed guide](https://www.itb.ec.europa.eu/docs/guides/latest/validatingXML/) and [Docker Hub image](https://hub.docker.com/r/isaitb/xml-validator)).
+* The [XML validator](https://hub.docker.com/r/isaitb/xml-validator), for the validation of XML data using [XML Schema](https://www.w3.org/standards/xml/schema.html) and [Schematron](https://schematron.com/).
-* The **JSON validator**, for the validation of JSON data using JSON Schema (see [overview](https://joinup.ec.europa.eu/collection/interoperability-test-bed-repository/solution/json-validator), [detailed guide](https://www.itb.ec.europa.eu/docs/guides/latest/validatingJSON/) and [Docker Hub image](https://hub.docker.com/r/isaitb/json-validator)).
+* The [JSON validator](https://hub.docker.com/r/isaitb/json-validator), for the validation of JSON data using [JSON Schema](https://json-schema.org/).
-* The **CSV validator**, for the validation of CSV data using Table Schema. (see [overview](https://joinup.ec.europa.eu/collection/interoperability-test-bed-repository/solution/csv-validator), [detailed guide](https://www.itb.ec.europa.eu/docs/guides/latest/validatingCSV/) and [Docker Hub image](https://hub.docker.com/r/isaitb/csv-validator)).
+* The [CSV validator](https://hub.docker.com/r/isaitb/csv-validator), for the validation of CSV data using [Table Schema](https://specs.frictionlessdata.io/table-schema/).

 This library is maintained by the **European Commission's DIGIT** and specifically the Interoperability Test Bed, a conformance testing service for projects involved in the delivery of cross-border public services.
 Find out more